bitnami/stacksmith-cli/README.md

         - app.zip
 ```

-In addition you will want to specify a deployment template so that
+In addition you will need to specify a deployment template so that
 you can reference each of the images.

 ```